-Pitsidia lies just in front of the Matala and experienced a first little boom in the 70s, just as hippies from all over the world moved to Matala.
+Pitsidia is located a bit before Matala and experienced a first little boom in the 70s, just as hippies from all over the world moved to Matala.
 During this time, the first small pensions and guesthouses developed in the small farming village.

 Nevertheless, the small village is preserved to this day in its originality and known for its enormous hospitality.
 Narrow streets, typical stone houses and a small market square surrounded by kafenions and taverns complete the villagescape.

 Twice a week, bands with live music play on the popular marketplace and cast a spell over locals and tourists.
 An incomparable atmosphere that must have been experienced.

 Until today Pitsidia has been untouched by mass tourism and is especially popular with independent travelers.
 From here, you can reach all the popular destinations of South Crete within a short time.
 Also the popular Kommos beach with it´s crystal clear water and long sandy beach.

 Pitsidia is a popular holiday destination for couples, hikers, families and those seeking peace and quiet but still loves the charm of the hippie culture of the neighboring village of Matala and the proximity to beautiful Komos beach.
 You can even reach it from Pitsidia on foot within half an hour.
 Around Pitsidia are numerous hiking trails through the pristine and stunning nature of southern Crete.
 Do you like riding?
 Wonderful, because right in Pitsidia is the horse farm Melanouri, where numerous rides through olive groves, in the moonlight or Komos beach are offered.